The Influence of One Strategic Agent on the Core of Stable Matchings: Preliminaries

-Some asymptotic notations and probabilistic bounds are noted.
-We say that an event occurs almost surely (a.s.) or with high probability (w.h.p.), if the probability that it doesn't happen is $o(1)$, i.e., if the probability of nonoccurrence approaches zero as $n$ goes to infinity.

-\textbf{Multiplicative Chernoff Bound} Let $X_1, ..., X_n$ be independent random variables taking values in $\{0, 1\}$.
-Let $X$ denote their sum and $\mu = \mathbb{E}[X]$ denote the sum's expected value.
+\paragraph*{Probabilistic notations.} We say that an event occurs {\em with high probability (w.h.p.)}, if the probability of non-occurrence approaches zero as $n$ goes to infinity.
+Throughout the work we use the following multiplicative version of the {\em Chernoff Bound}: Let $X_1, ..., X_n$ be independent random variables taking values in $\{0, 1\}$, $X = \sum_{i=1}^{n} X_i$ and $\mu = \mathbb{E}[X]$.
 Then,